Ichneutica peridotea: Description

-This species is similar in appearance to I. plena but the adults of I. peridotea are a duller olive-green on the forewings and throax and the base of the forewings lack the black markings found on the forewings of I. plena.
+This species is similar in appearance to I. plena but the adults of I. peridotea are a duller olive-green on the forewings and thorax and the base of the forewings lack the black markings found on the forewings of I. plena.
 The male I. peridotea forewings only have olive-green and white coloured scales whereas the male I. plena forewings also have orange-brown scales.
 The adult male has a wingspan of between 31 and 34 mm.
 The only known female specimen has a wingspan of 32 mm.

 Distribution

 I. peridotea is endemic to New Zealand.
-Although this species is currently only known from Auckland it is likely that it is present in the northern parts of the North Island.
+Although this species is currently only known from Auckland, it is likely that it is present in the northern parts of the North Island.
 However it was not found during a survey of the Mahakirau Forest in the Coromandel Ranges.

 Habitat

 The species has been collected in forested areas.

 Behaviour

 Adults of this species are on the wing from July to September and are attracted to light.
 This species is likely to have been overlooked as a result of this species being on the wing in late winter.